College hockey: Conference tournament seeds, schedule, results | NCAA.com

 BRACKETOLOGY: Conference tournaments start, bubble teams to watch

+The Golden Knights earned an automatic bid to the NCAA tournament after a 3-2 OT win over Cornell.

-The 12-team ECAC Hockey tournament begins with seeds 5-12 playing a best-of-three series at campus locations.
-The top four seeds receive first round byes.
-Winners of the opening round are then reseeded.
-The top four seeds host the best-of-three quarterfinal games.
-The winners play semifinal and final games at Herb Brooks Arena in Lake Placid, N.Y.
+The 12-team ECAC Hockey tournament began with seeds 5-12 playing a best-of-three series at campus locations.
+The top four seeds received first round byes.
+Winners of the opening round were then reseeded.
+The top four seeds hosted the best-of-three quarterfinal games.
+The winners played semifinal and final games at Herb Brooks Arena in Lake Placid, N.Y.

-The top seeds receiving a first round bye are No. 1 Quinnipiac, No. 2 Cornell, No. 3 Clarkson and No. 4 Harvard.
+The top seeds receiving a first round bye were No. 1 Quinnipiac, No. 2 Cornell, No. 3 Clarkson and No. 4 Harvard.
 The teams advancing in first round action are Brown, Dartmouth, Yale, Union.
+See the full tournament results below.

 Friday, March 8 — First round, Game 1 — Campus locations